 5 Ways Azure is Supporting SMB Success in 2020

 For companies leveraging the Azure cloud, it can be easy to forget what life was like before optimized mobile content access, continuous application performance, and freedom from private data centers.
 Smarter data storage and a dynamic user experience is the norm - they know this, and their customers benefit from the strategic cloud solutions working behind the scene.
 But Azure itself is evolving, in ways that aren't always readily apparent.
 Azure now accounts for much of Microsoft's largest business segment, and is fundamentally changing its users' experience.
 By prioritizing customization, and refining tools for greater business insight, Azure is changing the landscape for SMBs looking to grow in 2020.
-Here are five exciting ways this cloud leader is doing so:

 First GDPR, then the California Consumer Privacy Act (CCPA).
 This regulatory patchwork is only growing in complexity.
 As consumer data advocacy grows, and more states implement compliance standards, the most successful businesses will be those well-suited to absorb and integrate these changes.
 Industry best practice states that a company should default to the most restrictive existing framework, which is currently GDPR.
 Prior to the regulation's rollout, Microsoft adapted their practice with GDPR as the baseline.
 The cloud provider has coupled this with security solutions such as threat detection for suspicious user behavior, DDoS protection against malicious web traffic, and Azure AD for Single-Sign-On and identity management.
 Companies should follow Microsoft's lead, with GDPR at the core of their data security policies.
 Those that can integrate proactive solutions into a cogent security practice, are positioning themselves for a more dynamic and future-proof cloud experience.

 Phishing attacks grew 65% this year.
 Maybe it's time for a crash course: